 Advice for landowners

-You should check if you have any ash trees on your property.
-The Woodland Trust Go to https://www.woodlandtrust.org.uk/trees-woods-and-wildlife/british-trees/a-z-of-british-trees/ash/ (opens new window) provides information on how to do this.
+You should check if you have any ash trees on your land.
+Check advice from the Woodland Trust to identify ash trees.

 You're not required by law to remove ash trees affected by ash dieback, unless they pose a risk to others.
 As a landowner, you may be held responsible if your trees fall and cause damage or injury.

-Depending on the size of your property, the number of trees and proximity to roads and footpaths, you may wish to have your trees inspected by an expert.
+Depending on the size of your property or land, the number of trees and how close they are to roads and footpaths, you are advised to have your trees inspected by an expert.

-The Arboriculture Association Go to https://www.trees.org.uk/Find-a-professional (opens new window) gives advice on choosing a professional.
-You should follow their advice and keep records of any inspections and works completed.
+The Arboriculture Association gives advice on choosing a professional to carry out this work.
+You should follow their advice and keep records of any inspections and work completed.

-If you’re advised to remove a tree, you should check whether the tree is:
+If you're advised to prune or remove a tree, you should check whether the tree is: